 As mandated by SORA, the New York State Department of Criminal Justice Services (DCJS) maintains an online database for the Public Registry of Sex Offenders.
 Within the Registry, all of the state's sex offenders are listed by the zip code in which they reside.
-The zip codes of each of the City's Pre-K programs were then run against the zip codes in the DCJS registry to determine an initial set of sex offenders to be examined.
+The zip codes of each of the Rockland and Wetschester Pre-K programs were then run against the zip codes in the DCJS registry to determine an initial set of sex offenders to be examined.

 Each listed sex offender in the DCJS registry also has a link to view their address on Google Maps.
 Those who shared a zip code with a school then had their address cross-referenced with the addresses of Pre-K programs within that zip code to determine which ones were within close proximity to schools.
-For those that were, the exact distance between their residence and the nearby school was calculated, and those found within 1,000 feet were recorded.
+The exact distance between their residence and the nearby school was calculated, and those found within 1,000 feet were recorded.

 Because the limitations on the movement and residence of Level 1 and Level 2 sex offenders only apply to those on parole or probation, and not those who have successfully completed their rehabilitation, this list then had to be further focused.
-The State Department of Corrections and Community Services (DOCCS) maintains a public list of parolees within New York State.
+The State Department of Corrections and Community Services (DOCCS) maintain a public list of parolees within New York State.
 The existing list of convicted sex offenders living within 1,000 feet of a Pre-K program was then run against the DOCCS list of parolees, and any sex offender not listed as on active parole by DOCCS was removed.
 The list was also checked to ensure that those remaining were on parole for the sex offense in question, excluding those on parole for petty crimes or unrelated offenses.
 Finally, all sex offenders for whom the age of the victim could not be verified were removed from the list, to ensure that only those whose victims had been children were included.

-This left a list of 17 paroled sex offenders.
-As detailed below, all 17 of these dangerous predators were living within 1,000 feet of a Pre-K or K program within New York City despite the clear intent of State law to prevent this.
+This left a list of paroled sex offenders, all of whom are classified as Level 3 offenders - those deemed the highest risk to their communities.
+As detailed below, all 13 of these dangerous predators were living within 1,000 feet of a Pre-K program in Westchester and Rockland Counties despite the clear intent of State law to prevent this.